tooling/book-of-modern-frontend-tooling/chapters/build-systems/grunt/getting-started.md

 [^jshint]: JSHint is a JavaScript linter –a tool that analyses your code and spots syntax errors and bad practises and formatting.

 In order to use a plugin, we need to load its tasks in the `Gruntfile.js`, and provide some configuration in it as well.
-Here's an example of a `Gruntfile.js` that makes use of the `grunt-contrib-jshint` plugin:
+Here's an example of a `Gruntfile.js` that makes use of the `grunt-contrib-jshint`[^contrib] plugin:

 ```js
 module.exports = function (grunt) {